๐Ÿค”Intro to Philosophy

 • Connects to ethics by applying moral principles to collective life, institutions, and the distribution of power

-Compare: Ethics vs. Political Philosophy—ethics typically addresses individual moral questions ("What should I do?"), while political philosophy addresses collective ones ("How should we organize society?").
+Compare: Ethics typically addresses individual moral questions ("What should I do?"), while political philosophy addresses collective ones ("How should we organize society?").
 Both are normative, but they operate at different scales.
-FRQs often ask you to connect a political theory to its underlying ethical commitments.
+Essay prompts often ask you to connect a political theory to its underlying ethical commitments.
+For example, a utilitarian political philosophy would aim to organize society for maximum overall well-being.

 The Tools of Thought: Reasoning and Language

 These branches provide the methods and structures that make philosophical inquiry possible.
-Without clear reasoning and precise language, philosophical arguments collapse.
+Without clear reasoning and precise language, philosophical arguments fall apart.

 Logic

-• Establishes principles of valid reasoning—determining which arguments succeed and which commit fallacies
+Logic establishes the principles of valid reasoning, determining which arguments succeed and which commit fallacies.

-• Serves as the toolkit for all philosophy, enabling rigorous analysis across every other branch
+• Serves as the toolkit for all of philosophy, enabling rigorous analysis across every other branch

 Philosophy of Language

-• Examines how language relates to meaning, truth, and reality—asking how words refer to things and convey ideas
+Philosophy of language examines how language relates to meaning, truth, and reality.
+It asks how words refer to things and convey ideas.

-• Explores theories of reference and meaning, including debates about whether meaning is in the mind, in use, or in the world
+• Explores theories of reference and meaning, including debates about whether meaning lives in the speaker's mind, in how words are used in a community, or in the relationship between words and the world

 • Investigates language's role in shaping thought, questioning whether our concepts are limited by our linguistic resources

-Compare: Logic vs. Philosophy of Language—logic focuses on the structure of arguments (validity, soundness), while philosophy of language focuses on the meaning of the terms within those arguments.
-A logically valid argument can still fail if its terms are ambiguous—that's where philosophy of language steps in.
+Compare: Logic focuses on the structure of arguments (validity, soundness), while philosophy of language focuses on the meaning of the terms within those arguments.
+A logically valid argument can still mislead if its key terms are ambiguous.
+That's where philosophy of language steps in.

 Mind, Science, and Experience: Understanding Ourselves and Our Methods